Zoidmania/pyllock/readme.md

 # Baka

-On Linux or Unix/Mac systems, I like to use Makefiles to manage my Python projects these days (on Linux and Mac at least).
-I've workshopped these Makefiles into an informal standard that I'm now calling Baka.
+On Linux or Unix/Mac systems, I like to use Makefiles, `pyproject.toml`, and `pip-tools` to manage my Python projects these days (on Linux and Mac at least).
+I've workshopped this process into an informal standard that I'm now calling Baka.
 Baka will:

 - Bootstrap a virtual environment using the `venv` module with the latest versions of `pip`, `wheel`, and `pip-tools`.